Get a Cash Offer to Junk Your Car Now

 "We do not sell worthless, meaningless or contemptible trash as denoted in the definition of 'junk,' but are a vital resource for cost effective replacement parts for our customers.
 Today’s modern auto recyclers will strive to always be a relevant option in the vehicle repair process and will progress with the needs of our customers and as the vehicles themselves evolve," says Sandy Blalock, executive director of the Automotive Recyclers Association (ARA).

 Blalock is also quick to point out how far automotive recycling and the ARA has come over the past 75 years or so when it comes to advancing the quality of auto salvage yards and moving them away from the "junkyard" lingo such venues were once grouped into.
-In other words, whether it's fair or not, auto salvage yards are making moves to get away from being described as unsanitary places where criminal behavior often takes place.
+In other words, whether it's fair or not, auto salvage yards are making moves to get away from being described as scammy and unsanitary places where criminal behavior often takes place.

 "However, there are still many people who do not understand how much we have advanced and even today we fight to distance ourselves from that 'junkyard' persona," she continues.
 "When I first began my full-time work in the industry managing our family business, the first thing I told my husband was that I was not going to work in a junkyard so things had to change.
 And oh how they did and have continued to this day.
 I've been fortunate to be a huge part of this industry from many sides, operating an automotive recycling facility, advocating for our industry on many fronts and now with my position as executive director of ARA.
 This is an industry worth fighting for and I along with many forward-thinking people in our industry will work to assure the future of auto recycling."